ppainterpython/p3_budman/src/docs/BudgetManagerDesignLanguage.md

 Managing a budget with an application is the goal.
 I chose to make it a command line application to handle excel __Workbooks__, doing the tedious stuff and let the user use Excel for the actual user experience regarding the numbers.
 Hence, the __View__ in our design is a simple command line interface (__CLI__).
 But, the __View Model__, __Data Context__, and __Model__ designs do not have knowledge of that.

+## Technical Design Overview

+Having written a story, the narrative embodied in the design language of an application, it remains to create a technical design to implement the narrative.
+Several key factors are considered for the design.
+First, the concept of managing to a budget presents severl domains of interest.
+As I am a fan of domain-driven design, the Budget Domain Model design is a critical influencer.
+Another influence is applying the MVVM design pattern for software applications.

+### Budget Domain Model (BDM)

+Notes: Information (data) is separated by Financial Institution (FI) and Workflow (WF).
+Application users are familiar with the storage model of PCs, that of folders and files, so we can leverage that vernacular and later map it to the storage sub-domain, or Budget Storage Model (BSM).

+In the BDM, data is mapped to files as storage units.
+Files are organized into folders, a container of files.
+A folder contains both other folders and files.
+In our initial focus, files are more often excel workbooks, referred to as workbooks for brevity (although it is conceivable that .csv files will have a role as well, since many FIs provide download data in csv files.)

+Workflows process files with tasks in a sequence.
+A general view is a task knows what folder will contain the files it must work with.
+Files are loosely considered to be used as input, working, or output data.
+Hence, a folder is designated as input, working, or output as a container type.
+In the BDM, files are kept in collections, each with a unique filename and filetype the union of which is referred to as the full filename (e.g., filename='March2025', filetype='.xlsx', full filename='March2025.xlsx').
+Workflows may configure prefixes aligned to workflow input, working or output state.

+In our design language, files are Data Files (DF) and WorkBooks (WB) with another type designation of DF_TYPE or WB_TYPE (synonyms).
+This type maps to the input, working, output state concept.
+A __DATA_COLLECTION__ is a set of lists of files/workbooks (__WORKBOOK_LIST__ or __FILE_LIST__).

 ### MVVM Command Pattern Technical Design

 Our MVVM design includes a sub-pattern for Command Processing (CP) as well as a Data Context (DC).
 Early on, I learned the .NET MVVM framework and that has no doubt influenced my thinking as I design one in python.
 Because I can, I decided to include the CP and DC in an uber-DC pattern.